international studies program

 Ph.D., New York University

 Professor Levenson teaches courses on Central America, modern Latin America, and women and gender in Latin America and the Caribbean.
 Her publications include Trade Unionists Against Terror (University of North Carolina Press, 1994), and she is writing a book for Duke University Press on urban youth and modernity in Guatemala.
 She is a member of the editorial board of Report on the Americas, the bi-monthly publication of the North American Congress on Latin America (NACLA).
-She is also an active affiliate of AVANCSO, a research institute in Guatemala City and a member of the International Studies Academic Board.
+She is also an active affiliate of AVANCSO, a research institute in Guatemala City.

 Associate Professor, Economics